Close

 Overview

-These courses support the mind and career areas of your MilLife.
+These courses support the mind and family areas of your MilLife.

-The Defense Department strives to ensure that military families have support in their time of need.
-View this eTutorial for general information about the program and the services available to eligible beneficiaries.
+The War Department strives to ensure that military families have support in their time of need.
+This e-tutorial provides an overview of the Casualty Assistance program and the services available to eligible beneficiaries.

 Length: 9 minutes

-View this eTutorial for details about investigations that may be conducted after accidents or incidents that involve the death of a loved one and the information provided to the primary next of kin upon request.
+View this e-tutorial for general information about investigations that may occur after accidents or incidents that involve the death of a loved one, as well as the information provided to the primary next of kin upon request.

 Length: 10 minutes